Reviews You Can Rely On

 The Astral Loyak is lightweight, high-performing, and looks great.
 The bomber outsole offers some of the best traction we've tested, with a flexible design that does well on slippery rocks and uneven surfaces.
 We tested it while swimming, boating, and exploring on land, where it performed excellently.
 It has a unique, stylish look for food and drinks around a campfire or beachside bar.
 While this contender has the look and feel of a shoe, it performs like a neoprene bootie.

 While the Loyak boasts many pluses, it has its drawbacks.
 Given the canvas uppers and snug fit, it's not a very warm shoe.
 It's also hard to layer an insulative sock, so they are limited to only warmer days on the water.
 There was also noticeable wear after just a few months of testing.
 We love the stylish look and performance of the women's Loyak.
 It does well in the water, out of the water, and around town.
-If you need a bit more hikability out of your water shoe, the Astral Rassler 2.0 does almost as well as the Loyak but with more burly construction.
-This limited sensitivity a bit, but offers a hardier shoe for side hikes and rougher terrain.
+If you need more hikability out of your water shoe, the Astral Rassler 2.0 does almost as well as the Loyak but with more burly construction.
+It is not sensitive but offers a hardier shoe for side hikes and rougher terrain.

 We love the comfortable, snug fit of the Loyak, and its sticky soles helped keep our feet from slipping on wet surfaces.